davaya/actuator-profile/README.md

-# Creating an Actuator Profile
+# Creating an SBOM Actuator Profile
 The OpenC2 [use cases repo](https://github.com/oasis-tcs/openc2-usecases/tree/main/Actuator-Profile-Schemas)
 contains a step-by-step guide for creating a device schema from one or more actuator profiles, along with examples and test data for several devices.

-[This repo](https://github.com/davaya/actuator-profile) is intended to be a quick introduction to that process, focusing on a single-profile device and supplying background info on JADN and schema-based development.
+[This repo](https://github.com/davaya/actuator-profile) is a quick introduction to that process, using the SBOM profile as an example and defining the JADN schema for an OpenC2 consumer device that performs the SBOM retrieval function.

-## 1. Use Cases
+## 1. Use Case Requirements
+The [SBOM AP Repo](https://github.com/oasis-tcs/openc2-ap-sbom) contains an actuator profile template but no significant profile content.
+The issues form the basis for what the profile will need to support, in particular:
+* [Issue #34](https://github.com/oasis-tcs/openc2-ap-sbom/issues/34) - 'List Available SBOMs' and 'Return an SBOM' queries
+*

 ## 2. JADN Tools
 ### 2.1 Make Artifacts